Substack helps writers turn blogs and newsletters into subscription businesses

 “It didn’t work as a business,” he said.
 “It got too messy and I got sick of begging for money.”

-In Bishop’s words, Sinocism’s new business model is”shamelessly copied” from Ben Thompson of Stratechery, where members can read free posts on Thompson’s website but need to pay to get his daily email.
+In Bishop’s words, Sinocism’s new business model is “shamelessly copied” from Ben Thompson of Stratechery, where members can read free posts on Thompson’s website but need to pay to get his daily email.
 Similarly, Sinocism readers will need to pay for access to the daily newsletter, but Bishop will also be writing a free weekly email.

 “I liked having a bigger audience and so it’s important to me to be able to keep that avenue alive,” Bishop said.
 “Over time I’m hopeful that people who stick with the free one will start missing the paid one.”